-The volume of E-commerce sales varies significantly within BRICS.
-In year 2016, the retail E-commerce sales was largest for China at US\$ 376 billion followed by India and Russia at approximately at US\$ 16 billion each, Brazil at US\$ 14 billion and South Africa at US\$ 2 billion.
-Though all BRICS countries have shown growth in retail e-commerce sales in the recent years.
-China's e-commerce sales far exceed those of other BRICS countries.
-Though this is primarily because of large market size, low cost of goods, better E-commerce infrastructure and big players like Alibaba.com and, there is scope to enhance cooperation between China and other BRICS for further development of e-commerce in other BRICS countries.
+The volume of e-commerce sales varies significantly within the BRICS.
+In year 2016, the retail ecommerce sales were largest for China at US\$ 376 billion29 followed by India and Russia at approximately at US\$ 16 billion each, Brazil at US\$ 14 billion and South Africa at US\$ 2 billion.
+Though all the BRICS countries have shown growth in retail e-commerce sales in the recent years, China's ecommerce sales far exceed those of other BRICS countries.
+Although this is primarily because of large market size, low cost of goods, better e-commerce infrastructure and big players like Alibaba.com, there is scope to enhance cooperation between China and other BRICS for further development of e-commerce in other BRICS countries.